Daejee/InvestorConnector/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
-UI Language: Korean/English bilingual display - show both Korean and English text throughout the interface.
+UI Language: Korean only display - use only Korean text for all new features and modifications (changed from bilingual on August 22, 2025).

 ## System Architecture